en

 Tonari no Totoro

-We believe most Japan-lovers know most of Studio Ghibli’s movies.
-If you don’t know about them, hurry up and watch Totoro!
-We are sure you will fall in love with the little house of Satsuki and Mei’s family and the peaceful but mischievous Totoro.
+We believe most Japan-lovers are familiar with Studio Ghibli’s movies.
+If you haven’t seen them yet, hurry up and watch Totoro!
+We are sure you will fall in love with Satsuki and Mei’s charming house and the peaceful yet mischievous Totoro.

 Well, you can actually visit Satsuki and Mei’s house in Nagoya!
-Located in Aichi Expo Park, where the 2005 World Expo was held, you can have a tour of the emblematic house where all the magic that reminded you of your childhood happened.
+Located inside the newly-built Ghibli Park, you can take a tour of the iconic house as well as many other Ghibli movie sets where all the magic happens.

 Satsuki and Mei’s house